yzha0867/IDEA9103_tut3_Group-E_yzha0867/README.md

 2. **Steve Roach's "Dreamtime Return" (1988)**

-   ![Dreamtime Return Album Cover](/assets/album%20cover.jpg) *Album cover that inspired this project*
+   ![Dreamtime Return Album Cover](/assets/album%20cover.jpg) *Album that inspired this project*

    This groundbreaking ambient/electronic album draws from Australian Aboriginal culture and the concept of "Dreamtime" - the indigenous Australian understanding of the world's creation and spiritual realm.
 The album blends:
    - Atmospheric synthesizers